Aatmaj-Zephyr/Learning-Python/README.md

 # Learning-Python
-Hi All, in this repo you will find all material required for the learning python course!
+Hi, in this repo you will find all material required for the learning python course!
+All material from sample codes to exercise solutions can be found here